-Hey y’all!
-I recently returned home from a week in the Pacific Northwest (PNW) and let me tell you, it was incredible.
-We spent a week total exploring Oregon and Washington (September 18-25, 2020).
+I recently returned home from a week-long Pacific Northwest road trip (PNW) and let me tell you, it was incredible.
+We spent 7 days exploring Oregon and Washington (September 18-25, 2020).
 I think this was the perfect amount of time to see the cities and explore the surrounding parks.
 This trip opened my eyes to how much there is to do here.
 You could easily spend a few weeks exploring the west coast on a road trip.
 If you’re looking to do a similar trip, definitely give yourself at least a week!
-A few days in the cities is not enough time- get out of the city and explore the PNWonderland!
-This blog post is going to cover everything we did during our week away aka the perfect itinerary for a week in the PNW.
+A few days in the cities is not enough time – get out of the city and explore the PNWonderland!
+This blog post is going to cover everything we did during our week away aka the perfect itinerary for a Pacific Northwest road trip.

 Disclaimer: This blog post is sponsored by Travel Insurance Master.
 I think it’s more important than ever to insure our trips and am thrilled to be partnering with one of the world’s leading travel insurance providers.
 I may earn a small commission if you choose to buy insurance through one of my affiliate links in this post.
 As always, all opinions written here are my own.

-First, let me start out by saying you can’t visit OR without WA.
+First, let me start out by saying you can’t visit Oregon without Washington.
 There’s no point in vacationing to Portland without seeing Seattle and vice versa.
 So, plan on stopping in both!
-I recommend flying into PDX and beginning your trip by exploring Oregon and then taking the train or a car up to Seattle.
+I recommend flying into PDX and beginning your Pacific Northwest road trip by exploring Oregon and then taking the train or a car up to Seattle.
 After a few days in Seattle you can fly home from there.

-Pro-tip: Flying in and out of two different airports may sound complicated, but did you know that purchasing two one-way tickets is often cheaper than round-trip?
+Pro-tip: Flying in and out of two different airports may sound complicated, but did you know that purchasing two one-way tickets is one of the best ways to find cheap flights?
 We spent about $250 on flights in total.
 Would you believe me if I told you our cross-country flight from Seattle to Boston was $118?
 A steal!

 In terms of traveling from Portland to Seattle, its about 2.5 hours by car.
 We took the Amtrak, which was about a 4 hour long train ride.
 It was SO enjoyable!
 If you love train travel like I do, this is a wonderful option.
 It was scenic, clean, and so relaxing.
 Plus, it was only $28!